ibm-cloud-docs/power-iaas/SAP-certified-profiles.md

 | Price   | Hourly cost that is associated with the profile.                                                                                                                                                                                                                                         |
 {: caption="SAP profile attributes and performance metrics" caption-side="bottom"}

-[aSAP-measurement-25-march-end]{: tag-green}

 ## SAP Application Server profiles
 {: #sap-appser-profiles}

 When you use SAP Application Server profiles, you can deploy a certified profile for SAP Application Servers or SAP NetWeaver on {{site.data.keyword.powerSys_notm}}.
-The SAP Application Server profiles are available on IBM Power S1022 systems.
+The SAP Application Server profiles are available on IBM Power S1022 and S1122 systems.

-To deploy a certified profile for SAP Application Servers or SAP NetWeaver by using CLI, API, or Terraform interfaces, specify an sr2 profile ID that matches an SAP Application Server profile.
+To deploy a certified profile for SAP Application Servers or SAP NetWeaver by using CLI, API, or Terraform interfaces, specify an sr2 or sr3 profile ID that matches an SAP Application Server profile.